ACE-AP: Violent & Threatening Behavior

 The district prohibits all acts of violence and aggression, including, but not limited to, possession of a weapon or dangerous instrument, physical assault, vandalism of district property, stalking, gang affiliation and/or activity, or terroristic acts.

-Violators of this policy shall be subject to disciplinary consequences, determined by the seriousness of the act, including, but not limited to, expulsion for students, discharge for employees, and exclusion from school premises in accordance with applicable policy and law.
+Violators of this policy shall be subject to disciplinary consequences, determined by the seriousness of the act, including, but not limited to, expulsion for learners, discharge for employees, and exclusion from school premises in accordance with applicable policy and law.
 In addition, the district may take legal action against the perpetrator.

-Students and employees may also be subject to the filing of criminal charges and/or referred to counseling services for treatment.
+Learners and employees may also be subject to the filing of criminal charges and/or referred to counseling services for treatment.

 Adopted: 11/24/2015